bseverns/dust-press/tools/README.md

 python tools/dustpress_probe_regression.py --update-baseline
 ```

+The baseline lives in `tools/dustpress_probe_baseline.json` and records the probe runtime plus per-sample-rate stats.
+Seeds live in `native/src/probe.cpp`, so everyone runs the same gauntlet.

 The script keeps things lean—streaming RMS/peak math instead of hoarding millions of samples—and screams if any sample rate drifts past the tolerance window.

 ### CI glue

 GitHub Actions runs the same probe on every push/PR (Linux runner) via the `DustPress probe regression` job.
+We also publish the raw CSV as an artefact so you can diff real telemetry when something goes sideways.
 If the limiter or envelope math wanders, the workflow goes red before a DAW host ever sees it.